vladdou/ms4-of-stories-shop/README.md

 ### The Goals For This Website Is To:

-- Give users the possibility to find unique collections of handmade items for their home
+- Give users the possibility to purchase unique collections of handmade items for their home
 - Support small businesses
 - Share stories about the company and their products through the blog